 Forex traders can focus their attention on 28 of the major pairs.
 Best Currencies to trade are 8 major (AUD, GBP, CAD, EUR, JPY, NZD and USD) and their 28 cross pairs.

 Why theses are best Forex pairs to trade?

 Forex market is about $5.3 Trillions per day it is biggest of any asset class!
 Trade volume in Forex is concentrated mainly in the US Dollar, Euro and Yen.
 USD makes upto 85% and EUR about 40% of Forex trading volume.
 Japanese yen JPY takes third place at 20%, followed by GBP, AUD, CHF, NZD and CAD.

 This kind of good liquidity makes it easy for traders to sell and buy currencies.
 Also many if not all, major pairs can have long, well-defined trends that respond well to technical analysis and charting methods.

 - Can I trade today? calendar how many red reports today?
-Red reports mean an active day, big financial Institutions and banks will be interested.
+Red reports= active day, big financial Institutions and banks

 - Underlying conditions where is market going?

 - How my day look like?
 If waiting for retracement (V-formation) or rally for entry?

 - FXCM-analysis, trading signals & current market action

 - Mataf, myfxbook – correlations